jason-lava/cli-mac-lookup/README.md

 This CLI tool was made to quickly look up any mac-address manufacturer.
 I added the argument section so you can lookup direct from cli.
 The program then pings a website with your mac address, reads/decodes the content, finds the web section for the manufacturer/company, and finally prints it to you.

-# Lessons Learned:

-No one method fits every bill.
-Scraping the data from JS was not going to work, Java too cumbersome, but attacking with Python proved to be the best tool for the job.
-I enjoyed being able to use Python versus trying to make another Language work.